Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

 A dominated critter will fight by the Eye's side no matter what happens, following him to death if commanded so.

+A deafened creature can't be affected by this spell

 ====================================================================================================================================================================